Lent & Easter

 Worship at 10 a.m.

 The Sunday before Easter is the last Sunday in Lent.
 Worship begins with a palm processional commemorating Jesus’ triumphal entry into Jerusalem thus it is called Palm Sunday.
-This year our theme has been The Way of Jesus.
-On Palm Sunday, we follow Jesus as he enters the last week of his life noticing that the Way of Jesus:
+The first followers of Jesus in the first century were called people of The Way.
+As the service progresses, we follow Jesus on his last earthly week as he knows his death is near.
+Today, our culture often would rather deny our mortality; Jesus shows us The Way to live meaningfully and how to face death in life.

 Worship at 7 p.m.